canmom/canmom.github.io/fiction/undefinedbehaviour2.md

 "Fuck..."

+Violet continued, the words seeming to come out in a flood.
 "They did it better for the later patients.
 At some point they'll swap out my chips too.
 But, I think Su-ni wants them to iron out the procedure first.
 It definitely wasn't her idea for them to operate on me so early.
 She was really mad about it, actually, that's kind of where the situation with her family --"

 "Hang on, hang on, slow down."
-I love a good autistic infodump, but this was a bit much.
+I love a good infodump, but this was a bit much.
 "Go back a minute, Violet.
 Did you say the operation made you plural?"

 Violet shook her head.
 "I've always been plural, silly."
 She paused.
 "I mean.
 Since I was a kid anyway."